JoshuaLelon/curriCRM/AI_implementation.md

 - [x] make sure the curriculum table is sorted in order of curriculum index
 - [x] fix the URL/url casing issue in the curriculum table
 - [x] update the curriculum table numbering to show position from top (1,2,3...) while maintaining reverse sort order
-- [ ] implement 20 test cases according to the below specifications (Agent Accuracy Metrics)
+- [x] implement 20 test cases according to the below specifications (Agent Accuracy Metrics)
-  - [ ] figure out what that looks like for our application (e.g. what are the inputs and outputs?
+  - [x] figure out what that looks like for our application (e.g. what are the inputs and outputs?
 Annotate but for the javascript version?)
-  - [ ] figure out how to leverage langsmith for this
+  - [x] figure out how to leverage langsmith for this
-  - [ ] figure out what the right tests look like
+  - [x] figure out what the right tests look like
-  - [ ] implement the test cases
+  - [x] implement the test cases
+  - [x] integrate LangSmith for tracking metrics:
+    - Speed of response (end-to-end time to get a curriculum)
+    - Accuracy of field updates (subjective assessment of curriculum coherence)
+  - [x] implement tracing for workflow nodes using LangSmith client
+  - [x] set up metrics collection in WorkflowMetrics class
+  - [x] add traceNode higher-order function for node execution tracking

 ```
 Agent Accuracy Metrics